zachariahmilby/funky-fresh/README.md

 You're now ready to use the `funkyfresh` package!

 >**NOTE**<br>
+> Look, you're not going to make nice looking plots without LaTeX.
+You're just
-> This package requires a local installation of TeX Live
+> not.
+So, this package requires a local installation of TeX Live
-> (https://tug.org/texlive/).
-The fonts used (STIX, STIX Two, Charis SIL,
-> Fira Sans) are included with the package directory under `anc/fonts`.
-If you
-> have issues rendering graphics (such as in presentation mode), you might need
-> to install the fonts on your system.
-As an added benefit you can use them in
-> PowerPoint or similar software to make your presentations funky and fresh,
-> too.
-If I've forgotten to install the fonts, I get an error like
->
-> `!
-Package fontspec Error: The font "Fira Sans" cannot be found.`
->
-> This can be easily fixed by going to the package's fonts directory and
-> directly installing the fonts.
-You can get the location of the directory with
-> your installation using the `get_font_location` function.
-For example, on my
-> system:
->
-> ```
-> >>> from funkyfresh import get_font_location
-> >>> get_font_location()
->
-> /opt/anaconda3/envs/fftest/lib/python3.10/site-packages/funkyfresh/anc/fonts
-> ```
+> (https://tug.org/texlive/), which you will have to do separately.

 ## Usage
 Usage is pretty simple.
-To get the list of available journal styles, use `get_available_styles`:
+To get the list of available journal styles, use `get_available_styles()`:
 ```
 >>> from funkyfresh import get_available_styles
 >>> get_available_styles()

-['A&A', 'AAS', 'AGU', 'Elsevier', 'MNRAS', 'Caltech Thesis', 'Caltech Thesis v2', 'Whitepaper']
+['A&A', 'AAS', 'AGU', 'Elsevier', 'MNRAS', 'Caltech Thesis', 'Whitepaper']
 ```

 To set one of these styles, use `set_style()`.
 For example, to set your style to match an AGU